-Learning
+Learning:

-The course is a synthesis of; cognitive and applied psychology, competence models and practice and HR issues aimed at producing a coherent model of and approach to diagnosing, studying and analysing peoples' behaviour in organisations.
+The course is a synthesis of: (i) cognitive and applied psychology; (ii) competence models and practice; and (iii) business psychology perspectives, aimed at producing a coherent model of and approach to diagnosing, studying and analysing peoples' behaviour in organisations.
 Consequently, the assessment criteria reflect the course approach and objectives.

-Learning Themes (These are intended to help student's focus on opportunities for their personal development):
+Learning themes are identified to help students focus on opportunities for their personal and professional development: